Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Methodology

 \section{Methodology}

 We (i) decompose each malicious document into a reusable \emph{Attention Attractor} and a swappable payload placed in a designated \emph{Focus Region} (Sec.\ref{sec:decomposition}); (ii) optimize the attractor with an attention-guided proxy to concentrate impactful heads on that Focus Region (Sec.\ref{sec:proxy_objective}); and (iii) instantiate the attractor via HotFlip under a fluency constraint (Sec.~\ref{sec:discrete-optimization}).
 See Figure~\ref{fig:overview} for a framework overview.
+We show the pseudocode for the optimization algorithm in Appendix~\ref{app:algo}.